 - Striving for continued excellence.
 My contributions to the team during my senior year internship led to an offer with the company after graduation, and I’ve continued to assume new responsibilities and challenges during my tenure.

-With an MS degree in Information Systems Management, I have a full understanding of the full life cycle of a software development project.
+With an MS degree in Information Systems Management, I have a complete understanding of the full life cycle of a software development project.
 I also have experience in learning and mastering new technologies.
 My experience includes:

 - Customer service and support